-We are operating on a regular schedule today.
+We are operating on our usual schedule

 London Waldorf School Weather Policies

 We receive the Middlesex London Health Unit’s Weather Alerts and, using our wind chill and humidex sensor and thermometer, carefully monitor the conditions on our relatively sheltered school grounds.
 An indoor recess is called if it is -17°C or colder with the wind chill factor, if there are thunderstorms or heavy rain, or if there are extremely icy conditions on the playground.
 If it is 31°C or 40°C with the humidex factor or warmer for two consecutive days, the MLHU issues a heat warning.
 At such times, we limit our time outdoors.

 When LWS is subject to inclement winter weather conditions, a decision may be made to close the school.

 At the forefront of the decision on whether to close the school is the ability for the LWS community to get to and from school safely.

 The normal process is to assess conditions based on the status of London Transit operations, the conditions of primary/main City roads and snow clearance, and Environment Canada reports for London.

 If City roads are passable, if London Transit is operational, and if weather conditions are not expected to change significantly through the course of the day, we will remain open.
 This decision will be made by 7 am.

 Once a decision to close the school has been made, the school website and the phone message are updated, the teachers are called, and an email is sent to parents and faculty.